-Stage I - identify the source(s) for the supply of intoxicants to juveniles
+Stage I - identify the source(s) for the supply of alcohol to juveniles

-- In liaison with Licensing Department and Trading Standards a series of controlled purchases of intoxicants was carried out at local retailers. - Potential weak retailers were identified - The Geographical Inspector and Licensitig Sergeant liased with the retailers identified to offer advice and support. - Liaison with Crime Prevention and Youth Involvement Officer to formulate actions
+- In liaison with Licensing Department and Trading Standards a series of controlled purchases of alcohol was carried out at local retailers. - Potential weak retailers were identified. - The Geographical Inspector and Licensing Sergeant liaised with the retailers identified to offer advice and support. - Liaison with Crime Prevention and Youth Involvement Officer to formulate actions

-Stage II - identify key partners for Operation Calibre
+Stage II - identify key partners for Project Calibre

-- Establish close working partnership with West Lanes District Council including key agencies such as Housing, Education, Community Safety, ASBO (Aiiti-Social Behavior) team.
-Linking to key workers such as town centre CCTV operators, Community Wardens, ASBO officers, local Councilors. - All intoxicant retailers visited by the POP co-ordinator who appraised them of the proposed operation calibre and its objectives. - Media (radio & press) brought on board to support and promote operation.
+- Establish close working partnership with West Lancs District Council including key agencies such as Housing, Education, Community Safety, ASB (Anti-Social Behaviour) Team.
+Linking to key workers such as town centre CCTV operators, Community Wardens, ASB Officers, local Councillors and also British Transport Police. - All alcohol retailers visited by the Project owner who appraised them of the proposed initiative Calibre and its objectives. - Media (radio & press) brought on board to support and promote project.

-Stage III - Lead in to Operation Calibre
+Stage III - Lead in to Project Calibre

-- Local media used to inform the public of the problems being experienced, the objectives of Operation Calibre and its start date. - In partnership with Local Authority poster designed for use in all highlighted retail outlets and at specific HOT SPOT areas, (part funded by donations from the retailers involved). - Specific mailbox line provided by Police as a HOTLINE for retailers to contact the Police with information relating to the juveniles and their whereabouts.
+- Local media used to inform the public of the problems being experienced; the objectives of Project Calibre and its start date. - In partnership with Local Authority poster designed for use in all highlighted retail outlets and at specific HOT SPOT areas, (part funded by donations from the retailers involved). - Specific mailbox line provided by Police as a HOTLINE for retailers to contact the Police with information relating to the juveniles and their whereabouts.
 This provided the facility for callers to remain anonymous. - Credit card sized HOTLINE contact details provided to retailers.

-Stage IV - Implementation of Operation Calibre
+Stage IV - Implementation of Project Calibre

-- Official launch via media (front page coverage) with all partners including retailers and local Councilor for Crime and Disorder {portfolio holder.} Weekly updates in press issued jointly. - Posters placed at retailers and identified "HOT SPOT" areas to highlight the operation. - At known problem times/days specified Officer in CCTV monitoring suite specifically to identify offenders and obtain evidence to secure conviction, if needed. - Deployment of Community Wardens/special constables both as a high visibilitydeterrent and also as covert spotters and evidence gatherers using mobile CCTV and digital cameras. - Local retailers purchased "shop watch" radios to enable them to have immediate access to CCTV monitoring station and Police. - HOT SPOT areas improved with the removal of obstructions such as large bushes and trees to ease observation and CCTV monitoring.
+- Official launch via local Radio and media (front page coverage) with all partners including retailers and local Councillor for Crime and Disorder {portfolio holder.} Weekly updates in press issued jointly. - Posters placed at retailers and in identified "HOT SPOT" areas to highlight the project. - At known problem times/days specified Officer in CCTV monitoring suite specifically to identify offenders and obtain evidence to secure conviction, if needed. - Deployment of Community Wardens / Special Constables / PCSO's both as a high visibility deterrent and also as covert spotters and evidence gatherers using mobile CCTV and digital cameras also employee surveillance at retailers.

-- Increased police foot patrols at shift overlap times, (covert and overt), to enforce the operation and improve public confidence and reassurance in the service provided. - Local Authority newsletter included an article on Operation Calibre to engage And inform the community - Police Helicopter deployed via Operation Caretaker, during summer months, provided the operation with an additional high visibility deterrent, but also provided intelligence on persons gathering on educational premises. - Police and Community Wardens and special constables identified regular juveniles involved and details were obtained and passed to other agencies to allow for follow up action to be taken - Follow up course of action taken with letters and home visits to parents of juveniles identified, with reference to video footage available for them to view. - In liaison with the ASBO team potential candidates for ABC contracts or ASBO orders are identified and joint home visits carried out. - Increased vigilance from retailers in relation to age screening and the purchase of alcohol on behalf of juveniles.
+- Local retailers purchased "shop watch" radios to enable them to have immediate access to CCTV monitoring station and Police. - HOT SPOT areas improved with the removal of obstructions such as large bushes and trees to ease observation and CCTV monitoring. - Increased police foot patrols at shift overlap times, (covert and overt), to enforce the project and improve public confidence and reassurance in the service provided. - Local Authority newsletter included an article on Project Calibre to engage and inform the community - Police Helicopter deployed via Operation Caretaker, during summer months, provided the project with an additional high visibility deterrent, but also provided intelligence on persons gathering on educational premises. - Police and Community Wardens and Special Constables identified regular juveniles involved and details were obtained and passed to other agencies to allow for follow up action to be taken - Follow up course of action taken with letters and home visits to parents of juveniles identified, with reference to video footage available for them to view. - In liaison with the ASBO team potential candidates for ABC contracts or ASBO orders are identified and joint home visits carried out. - Increased vigilance from retailers in relation to age screening / the purchase of alcohol on behalf of juveniles.
 This was reinforced by the close contact provided by the shop watch radio and with the CCTV monitoring station- who could identify persons approached by juveniles to make purchases on their behalf.

-Assessment
+Assessment: